EIvimeyCook/MeRIT/FAQ.md

 <h4>  6.
 What do you do if you've supervised an action? </h4>

-As mentioned in the accompanying paper,for supervisory or advisory roles you can still use the MeRIT system, e.g., “REO conducted the statistical analysis with the support of JLP”.
+As mentioned in the accompanying paper, for supervisory or advisory roles you can still use the MeRIT system, e.g., “REO conducted the statistical analysis with the support of JLP”.

 <br>